Loyola Marymount University’s College of Business Administration (CBA) was established in 1926.

 The college has honored six McGowen Scholars who each received an $18,000 scholarship from the William G. McGowan Foundation.
 There are only 35 McGowen Scholars nationwide.

-Undergraduate: BS Accounting, BS Applied Information Management Systems, BBA Entrepreneurship, BBA Marketing, BBA Management and BBA Finance.
+Undergraduate: BS Accounting, BS and BBA AIMS, BBA Entrepreneurship, BBA Marketing, BBA Management and BBA Finance.

 Six faculty members have received Fulbright Awards.

-There are three endowed chairs in the College of Business Administration, including:
+There are two endowed chairs in the College of Business Administration, including:

 - R. Chad Dreier Chair in Accounting Ethics, Lawrence Kalbers, Ph.D.